jennyrhee/jennyrhee.github.io/resume.md

 _Technologies used: Python, T-SQL, Microsoft SQL Server_

 **Great Lakes Summer Fellow** - University of Michigan, Ann Arbor, MI <span style="float: right; ">May to Aug 2018</span>
+• Developed a data processing script in Python to normalize historical time-series data into a database
 • Proposed a data management solution for 15 stations and buoys in the Great Lakes.
 Data were in inconsistent formats and units over time and between stations, ranged over a decade, and stored as flat text files on a server.
-• Analyzed real-time data from 15 stations and buoys in the Great Lakes, their formats, and documentation
-• Developed a data processing script in Python to normalize historical time-series data into a database
 • Designed and implemented a time-series database (TimescaleDB) to manage historical and real-time streaming data from the Great Lakes
 _Technologies used: Python, TimescaleDB_

 **NSF REU Fellow** - Dauphin Island Sea Lab, Dauphin Island, AL <span style="float: right; ">May to Aug 2017</span>
+• Won 1st place in the REU poster symposium, awarding full funding to present research at Ocean Sciences Meeting in Portland, OR
 • Collaborated with a physical oceanographer and biological oceanographer to design an experiment using existing data that had yet to be analyzed
 • Processed, sanitized, and compiled several  years (2009-2012) of CTD data from 15 stations
 • Calculated Model-I linear regressions and statistics to make conclusions about the Mobile Bay to shelf transect
-• Won 1st place in the REU poster symposium, awarding full funding to present research at Ocean Sciences Meeting in Portland, OR
 _Technologies used: MATLAB, SeaBird SBE Data Processing, Excel_

 ### EDUCATION